SHA-256 Hash Generator & Verifier Tool

 1. Choose Operation Mode

-Select "Generate Hash" to create SHA-256 hashes from text, or "Verify Hash" to compare a generated hash against an expected value.
+Pick "Generate Hash" to create SHA-256 hashes from your text, or select "Verify Hash" to check if a hash matches what you expect.

 2. Enter Your Input

-Type or paste your text in the input field.
-The SHA-256 hash will be generated automatically using the secure Web Crypto API.
+Simply type or paste your text into the input field.
+Your SHA-256 hash generates automatically using the secure Web Crypto API.

 3. Copy or Verify Results

-Copy the generated hash for use in your applications, or paste an expected hash in verification mode to check integrity.
+Copy the hash to use in your applications, or paste your expected hash in verification mode to confirm data integrity.

 4. Implement Securely

-Use the hash in your security applications with confidence, following the best practices outlined below.
+Apply the hash confidently in your security applications by following the best practices we've outlined below.

 SHA-256 Hash Examples